LucasPeixotg/social-media-api/README.md

 $ cd social

 # Run via docker compose
-$ docker compose -f docker-compose.dev.yml up --build
+$ docker-compose -f docker-compose.dev.yml up --build

 # The api will initialize in the <http://localhost:5000>
 # The frontend will initialize in the <http://localhost:5173>